FlowFuse/website/src/handbook/company/security/human-resources.md

-In order to maintain a robust level of security awareness, the company will provide security-related updates and communications to company personnel on an on-going basis through multiple communication channels as needed.
+In order to maintain a robust level of security awareness, the company will provide security-related updates and communications to company personnel on an on-going basis through the usual communication channels as needed.

 ### Termination Process